lidl/xtank/README.md

 software on other platforms.
 Hopefully, this will be done eventually, but getting the code relicensed and into a working state was deemed the most important first step.

+## How to Run

+* The game expects the environmental variable XTANK_DIR to be set to point at a directory that contains the directories:
+  * Mazes
+  * Programs
+  * Vehicles
+  These directories are used by the binary to load the Mazes and Vehicles used by the game.
+The `Programs` directory is only needed if you are going to dynamically load a robot program into the game.
+The standard robot programs are compiled into the `xtank` binary.
+* The simplest way to accomplish this is to run the compiled binary like this:

+    XTANK_DIR=$(pwd) ./Src/xtank

 ## Mailing List